-A person can designate a charitable organization (qualified donee) as the beneficiary of an RRSP, RRIF or TFSA, or of a life insurance policy.
+A person can designate a charitable organization (qualified donee) as the beneficiary of an RRSP, RRIF, TFSA, or life insurance policy (with some exclusions).
 When this is done, as long as the transfer to the charitable organization occurs in the 36-month period that begins at the time of death, the transfer is deemed to be a donation or gift made immediately before the individual's death.
 Written application can be made to the Minister of National Revenue to extend the 36-month period.

 On the final tax return for the deceased person, you would claim all donations or gifts made in the year of death, those bequeathed in the will, directly transferred from RRSPs, RRIFs, TFSAs, or life insurance policies, and any carried forward from previous years, to a maximum of 100% of the taxpayer's net income.
 Net income in the year of death is increased by proceeds of RRSPs and RRIFs as well as proceeds from the deemed disposal of any capital assets owned.
 Any excess donations can be claimed on the tax return for the previous year, again to a maximum of 100% of the taxpayer's net income.
 Donations cannot be carried forward from a T1 return to a T3 return.

 Donations by Will and Designation Donations

-For the 2016 and subsequent taxation years, donations by will and designation donations (direct distribution to qualified donee from an RRSP, RRIF, TFSA or life insurance policy as a result of a beneficiary designation) will be deemed to have been made by the estate, and where certain conditions are met, by the individual's graduated rate estate (GRE).
+For the 2016 and subsequent taxation years, donations by will and designation donations will be deemed to have been made by the estate, and where certain conditions are met, by the individual's graduated rate estate (GRE).